flauwekeul/honeycomb/README.md

 6. Add a `Views.SVG`.
 7. Add a `Views.react`.
 8. Add a `Views.D3`?
-5. Optimize DOM node rendering: when hexes have a size of ~10 it takes way too long to render a full screen grid.
+5. Optimize DOM node rendering: when more than ~200 hexes are rendered it takes way too long.
 1. Maybe add instance methods for `Grid` and `Views.DOM` to get/set options.
 Then it's optional to pass the options to the `Grid` and `Views.DOM` factories and makes it possible to get/set those options later.
 2. Make it an option to filter overlapping hexes when multiple shapes are rendered.
 1. Add possibility to [stretch hexes](http://www.redblobgames.com/grids/hexagons/implementation.html#layout-test-size-tall); they needn't be regularly shaped.